dianatataru/Timema-SV-Methods/README.md

 halSummarizeMutations cactusStripe_TcrGSH2_TcrGUSR1.hal
 halSummarizeMutations cactusStripe_TcrGSH2_TcrGUSH2_DT.hal
 ```
 The output of this ended up with way too many inversions called for my new .hal file (https://docs.google.com/spreadsheets/d/1BqMnLqLyoLgIq9Shhy4W0GRIvbQmTF1AU8gqI19ijA0/edit?gid=0#gid=0), on the scale of 150-250 inversions instead of the normal 5-20 for the existing .hal files.
-I am re-running this on a species pair that already has a .hal file to see if it comes up with a similar number to the existing file, to see if it is an issue with my commands or with the files.
+This was because I used Cactus v1 instead of Cactus v2.7.2.
+I want to use Cactus v2.7.2, because it is better at calling SVs.
+There is still some slight differences on every cactus run between the same pairs, due to some randomness in the program.

 halSummarizeMutations also doesn't come up with identifiers for mutations, so what I really need is a SV caller that develops position/reference-specific (?) identifiers so that I can then tell how many are unique across the pairwise comparisons.
 The trick is to do this without accidentally just creating another pangenome... it seems like vg might have a way of calling SVs, which would be ideal because I think we are also going to use vg's giraffe-deepvariant workflow for sv calling for GBS data.
 Also, it seems rigorous compared to other SV callers (Hickey et al. Genome Biology (2020) https://doi.org/10.1186/s13059-020-1941-7).